 There’s something stunning about a bright-red male cardinal against a snowy backdrop.
 Is it just the contrast that makes them look so brilliant, or are they really brighter in winter?
 The answer has to do with some peculiarities in the way the birds molt.

-Like many birds, Northern Cardinals molt their feathers and grow new ones in late summer and early fall, after the breeding season is over and food is abundant.
-During that time people often comment about how ratty cardinals look, because so many of them molt their head feathers all at once, rendering the birds bald.
+Like many birds, Northern Cardinals molt their feathers and grow new ones in late summer and early fall, after the breeding season is over and at a time when food is abundant.
+During autumn people often comment about how ratty cardinals look.
+Molting cardinals commonly have areas of dark, exposed skin on their head or body, and some even molt their head feathers all at once, rendering the birds bald.

 All About Birds is a free resource